rpgp/rpgp/README.md

 - `wasm`: Allows building for wasm
 - `malformed-artifact-compat`: Be lenient towards some types of malformed artifacts (erroneously formed ECDH PKESK; invalidly short first partial body segments), and allow use of large RSA keys (>4096 bit).
 Most users will NOT need this feature, should be disabled by default!
 - `draft-pqc`: Enables implementation of draft-ietf-openpgp-pqc-12 (This is unstable and can have breaking changes in patch releases.
 DO NOT USE IN PRODUCTION!)
+- `draft-wussler-openpgp-forwarding`: Enables support for the formats from draft-wussler-openpgp-forwarding-00, and decryption of forwarded ECDH Curve25519 OpenPGP messages

 ## Current Status